Our use of cookies

 Homeless pathway

 1. In the event that the young person is threatened with homelessness within 56 days or are homeless, then a homelessness referral will be made under the ‘Duty to Refer’ A guide to the duty to refer - GOV.UK to the relevant Local Housing Authority such that the young person will be assisted to make a homelessness application.
 Contact details for each Local Housing Authority can be found in Appendix 3.
 A homelessness application should be the exception and not the usual route into housing.
-A referral will also need to be made to the Housing Personal Advisor.
+A referral will also need to be made to the Housing Personal Adviser.

 3. If a young person has been assisted under the process as laid out above and then subsequently presents as homeless at a later date, they will be given further opportunity to engage with any support available and will retain their status as a care leaver.
 This extends to people aged 21 or more who are vulnerable as a result of having been looked after, accommodated or fostered.
-Those who are returning for support can also be referred to the Housing Personal Advisor.
+Those who are returning for support can also be referred to the Housing Personal Adviser.

 4. All attempts should be made by Local Housing Authorities to avoid the impact of intentionally homeless decisions in relation to care leavers aged 18-25.
 The Local Housing Authority will make all attempts to avoid the impact of an intentionally homeless decision, for instance with assistance under prevention and/or relief duties as per the Homelessness code of guidance for local authorities - Guidance - GOV.UK.
-To inform the assessment, the Local Housing Authority will consult with Children’s Services and obtain advice and information as to the young person where possible andconsented.
+To inform the assessment, the Local Housing Authority will consult with Children’s Services and obtain advice and information as to the young person where possible and consented.

-5. Should a young person be assessed as being intentionally homeless; the Personal Advisor will ensure they have a Decision Letter that gives the reasons for the decision, to assist if any challenge can be made.
+5. Should a young person be assessed as being intentionally homeless; the Personal Adviser will ensure they have a Decision Letter that gives the reasons for the decision, to assist if any challenge can be made.
 This would take into account the age of the young person, life experiences that may have impacted upon their ability to maintain a tenancy and if they need support in seeking legal advice.
-The Personal Advisor would also explore if they are able to access any Bond Scheme to secure a private tenancy.
+The Personal Adviser would also explore if they are able to access any Bond Scheme to secure a private tenancy.

 6. Managing and monitoring the protocol

 6.1.
 Regular review meetings take place in each area locality with representatives from the Local Housing Authorities, Senior Practitioners from the relevant children in care and care leavers team, any registered providers, and others where applicable.
-It is expected that any young person aged 17 ½, and due toturn 18, would be monitored, as would the potential numbers of young people turning 18 in each locality.
+It is expected that any young person aged 17 ½, and due to turn 18, would be monitored, as would the potential numbers of young people turning 18 in each locality.
 These reviews will also discuss any potential tenancy and support issues.

 6.2.
 In addition to these meetings, Staffordshire Housing Partnership (Young People) will meet three times per year to discuss the embedding of this protocol and begin to look at the wider issues affecting care leavers and housing.